Kathy Tomasiak, CPA

 Other Updates Include:

-• Contributions to IRA’s no longer are restricted by your age as long as you have earned income and qualify to make a contribution
+• Contributions to IRA’s no longer are restricted by your age as long as you have to have earned income and qualify to make a contribution

 HSA Contributions